 Marjoram essential oil diluted with olive oil and massaged into the affected area, it relieves muscular spasms resulting from overexertion of muscles in hands and legs. rosemary oils can also be applied topically to reduce joint pains and muscle soreness.

 Cautions and warnings

-The potency of essential oils should not be underestimated.
-They should be used with great caution.
+The potency of essential oils for pain should not be underestimated.
+It should be used with great caution.
 Take care to dilute essential oils when appropriate and perform a skin patch test before applying the oil to your skin.

 Talk to your doctor or certified aromatherapist before use if you:

 - are nursing